Matt Motoki, Ph.D. student at University of Washington

 Cell Collection: Variations of Cell Division

 This is a collection of games inspired by Cell Division.
 If a player places a new cell adjacent to one or more of their existing cells, then their existing cell(s) extend to include the new cell.
-This is a work in progress and I plan to implement various scoring mechanisms.
+I’ve implemented a few different scoring mechanisms:

 Hawaii Machine Learning Meetup